andreas-christian/Go-Db2/README.md

 The function *sql.Open()* is executed to setup a database connection.
 It requires the driver name *go_ibm_db* and the connection string *con* as input parameters.
 The connection string specifies *hostname, port number, database name, user name,* and *password*.
 If *sql.Open()* was executed successfully, the database handle *db* is initialized.
 Otherwise it will be set to *nil*.
 Before the program terminates it calls function *db.Close()*.
 It closes the database connection and cleans up the database handle.

+Since the database handle *db* is always required to execute a Db2 API function, we define the connection related variables *db, err,* and *con* outside of function *main()*.
+This makes sure we can access the database handle in all functions that are defined in package *main*.

+We put the *defer* keyword in front of the call of function *db.Close()*.
+This makes sure that the function is automatically executed as soon as a return statement is executed anywhere in function main().

 Execute *connect.go* from the shell as described in the previous section.

 ```